Xerez CD: Chapín

-However, from 1998 to 2014, the Xerez played its local matches at Municipal de Chapín.
-The stadium was founded in 1988, with a capacity for 20.523 people.
-The stadium's inaugural match was Xerez C.D. - Real Madrid.
+From 1988 to 2014, Xerez played its home games at the Estadio Municipal de Chapín.
+The stadium was inaugurated in 1988, with a capacity for 20,523 spectators.
 Its dimensions are 105x68 meters.

-One of the stands with the most attendance was "Preferencia".
-This used to fill from the top, but it lacked the feel of the "Fondo Sur".
-The "Tribuna" was frequented by well-known people in Jerez.
-The presidential box, the VIP boxes and the radio broadcast booths are also located there.
-The area with the greatest lack of influx was "Fondo Norte".
-The fourth stand of the stadium is the "Fondo Norte", which was not numbered at the request of the fans, since it was this stand that had the most attendance and atmosphere.
-It used to be full both upstairs and downstairs in important matches, but due to promotion to the First Division, this stand was numbered, like the "Fondo Norte", to comply with the regulations.
+One of the stands with the most public attendance was Preferencia.
+The Tribuna was frequented by well-known people in Jerez.
+The presidential box, VIP boxes, and broadcasting booths are also located there.
+The area with the least attendance was Fondo Norte.
+The fourth stand is Fondo Sur, which was not numbered at the request of the fans, as it was this stand that had the most attendance and atmosphere.
+This multipurpose stadium is often criticized for the difficulty of vision for spectators due to the separation distance between the stands and the grass, because of the athletics tracks.